A Statistical-Modelling Approach to Feedforward Neural Network Model Selection: Introduction

 In machine learning, due to the focus on model predictivity, relatively less emphasis is placed on finding a model that strikes a balance between complexity and fit.
 Looking at FNNs in particular, the number of hidden nodes is usually treated as a tunable hyperparameter \citep{bishop1995neural_9, pontes2016design}.
 Input-node selection is not as common, as the usual consensus when fitting FNNs appears to be similar to the early opinion of \citet{breiman2001statistical}: ``the more predictor variables, the more information".
 However, there are some approaches in this direction, and a survey of variable selection techniques in machine learning can be found in \citet{chandrashekar2014survey}.
-In more complicated deep learning models, neural architecture searches are sometimes used, which look to automate the architecture search procedure, for example, through the use of evolutionary algorithms or reinforcement learning \citep{elsken2019neural, wistuba2019survey}.
-However, when the aforementioned approaches are implemented, the optimal model is usually determined based on its predictive performance, such as out-of-sample mean squared error, which can be calculated on a validation data set.
+Nevertheless, typically, the optimal model is usually determined based on its predictive performance, such as out-of-sample mean squared error, which can be calculated on a validation data set.
 Unlike an information criteria, out-of-sample performance does not directly take account of model complexity.